tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Mistakes are stepping stones, learning, young master…” Joe mused.

-“I guss so.
+“I guess so.
 But I’d never have learned that if I wasn’t for you.
 And I’d never have met you if it hadn’t been for that tree and that river…”

 To everyone else, Joe might seemed like a butler and nothing else, butFoxxo knew that beneath all that formal language and protocol, Joe was one of the best friends he could ever ask for.